Create a role and assign privileges to the role to customize how users can interact with

 After you configure a role, assign users or

-analysis routines in the workspace to the role.
+analysis routines in any workspace to the role.
 You can modify roles at any